drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 It's always easy to experiment and learn on someone else's dollar, but as true professionals we should admit when there is no actual problem to be solved and push towards spending our time on things that really worth our employer's investment.

-It's also our obligation to mentor less experienced and less principled programmers, and help them understand how uncontrolled churn can hurt themselves and their projects.
+It's also our obligation to mentor less experienced and less principled programmers, and help them understand how arbitrarily stirring-up the code can hurt themselves and their projects.
 On that end, we shouldn't forget that leading by example is much more effective than confrontation.

 ### +1.
 Leaky abstractions